airpwr/airpwr/README.md

 	PARAMETERS
 	 -Command <String>
 			list, ls		Displays all packages and their versions fetch			Downloads packages
-		shell, sh               Configures the current shell for the given package list and starts a session exit                    Exits the shell session and restores the pevious state help, h                 Displays syntax and descriptive information for calling pwr version, v              Displays this verion of pwr remove, rm              Removes package data from the local machine update                  Updates the pwr command to the latest version
+			shell, sh		Configures the terminal with the listed packges and starts a session exit			Ends the session and restores the pevious terminal state load			Loads packages into the terminal transparently to shell sessions help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version

 	-Packages <String[]>
 		A list of packages and their versions to be used in the fetch or shell command